darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 No clipping is applied in this mode.

 #### Output Clip
-Clips the output at 0db
+Clips the output at 0db.
 <span class="spacer"/>

 #### Per-Filter Clip
 Clips after each allpass filter and at the output.
 Each allpass filter stage alters the sound in a tiny bit, resulting in tiny differences in the waveform.
 This is a great option for sound design work as it offers some unique sounds.
 <span class="spacer"/>

 <div class="quote bg-yellow">
 Modulating any of the parameters can introduce strong resonant peaks, and potentially self-oscillating filters.
-Those can cause a massive energy buildup, which can potentially damage your speakers, headphones and ears.
+Those can cause a massive audio energy buildup, which can potentially damage your speakers, headphones and ears.
 Clipping the output to a maximum of 0dB offers some protection for such measures.
 </div>
 <span class="spacer"/>
 <div class="pb"></div>